canorve/CluSex/README.rst

 .. joincat,  makemask, sex2ds9, compsky

 NOTES
 ----
-Since CluSex is designed to give the input catalog for my other project, actually, CluSex only works for the 14 output sextractor columns below:
+CluSex was designed to provide an improved sextractor catalog to my other project (DGCG).
+Consequently for the current CluSex version, it only works for the 14 output sextractor columns below:

 .. insert columns

-Additional columns will be added in the future releases.
+Additional columns will be added in future releases.

+.. lastmod

 API
 ----